HopefulSplash/JavaScript_Crpytography/README.md

-Some Crptography Functions In NodeJS
+Some Crptography Functions In JavaScript